-It is recommended that a well-balanced mineral be given to cows year-round.
+It’s recommended that a well-balanced mineral be given to cows year-round.
 At a minimum, mineral must be given to cows 30 days before calving and up to the breeding season.
 Always consult with a nutritionist before implementing a new mineral program.

-Do Not Forget Mineral For Your Calves
+Don’t Forget Mineral For Your Calves

 Often beef producers think mineral is just for the cows.
 However, calves will start to consume mineral as early as 2 months old so that should be factored into your intake measurements.

 “2-to-5-month-old calves need mineral,” said Dr. Jeff Hill, ruminant nutritionist for Ralco.
 “A well-balanced properly formulated mineral is good for a calf’s immune system and actually helps prepare them for weaning stress.”